-You’ve always known your internship recruiting strategy can impact long-term hiring goals.
-Now you’re really glad you invested in recruitment marketing for this initiative hiring season: according to NACE’s 2016 annual report, the intern-to-full-time-hire conversion rate is at a 13-year high of 61.9%.
+You’ve always known your internship recruitment strategy can impact long-term hiring goals.
+Now you’re really glad you invested in internship recruitment marketing for this initiative hiring season: according to NACE’s 2016 annual report, the intern-to-full-time-hire conversion rate is at a 13-year high of 61.9%.
 That’s a lot of great careers you’re helping to start and culture matches you’ve made, which benefits everybody.
 Go, you!

 Who’s done this well?
 In 2016, Dell made it a priority to hire top intern talent.
 They knew future interns wanted to hear the real deal from students currently learning and growing at Dell.
 Here’s some guidance from a leading organization on marketing your internship experience using a story-based approach: